How to Avoid Becoming a Commodity

 Innovate at all costs

-The most important thing to do is to keep innovating.
 Innovation is the best way of avoiding product commoditisation.
-And it applies to you too.
+And it applies to people too.

 Innovate by constantly reinventing yourself.
 This adds to your unique perspective on life and differentiates you from other people.